python-trio/trio/README.rst

    disadvantages:
    - not in debian at all yet; 3.6-final not in any ubuntu until 17.04
    - pypy (but pypy has f-strings at least)
+   - might be tricky on RTD (though conda might take care of this)

 Code of conduct
 ---------------